Communities in Norfolk County, Ontario: Simcoe

 Simcoe is the administrative centre of Norfolk County, with a population of 16,000 making it Norfolk's largest community.
 Simcoe is located at the junction of Highway 3, at Highway 24, due south of Brantford, Ontario, and accessible to Hamilton by nearby Highway 6.
 The town is northwest of Nanticoke in Haldimand County.

 Simcoe was founded in 1795 by lieutenant governor John Graves Simcoe.
 Initially, the settlement consisted of two distinct areas, Birdtown, named by William Bird who arrived in the early 1800s and the Queensway which grew up around Aron Culver's sawmill and grist mill in the 1820s.
 The post office opened in 1829 and was called Simcoe.
 In 1837, the village became the seat of government of the then Talbot District.

 Records from 1846 indicate that the settlement was far from any major roads and had little communication with areas outside of Brantford.
 A stone courthouse and jail had already been built.
 There were three churches, Methodist, Baptist, and Congregationalist and a weekly newspaper for the population of about 1,400.
 The post office was receiving mail daily.
 Already operating were two grist-mills, two sawmills, a brewery, two distilleries, a foundry, a fulling mill, nine stores, six taverns, two druggists, a bank (Gore) and many tradesmen.

 The population in 1850 was about 1600; in that year, Simcoe became the County seat of Norfolk County.
 Simcoe was incorporated as a town in 1878 and had its own town council and mayor until December 31, 2000.
 In 2001, the town and all other municipalities within the Regional Municipality of Haldimand-Norfolk were dissolved and the region was divided into two single tier municipalities with city-status but called counties.
 Simcoe now forms Ward 5 of Norfolk County.

 The town hosts the Lynn River Music and Arts Festival, the Norfolk County Fair and Horse Show, and a Christmas Panorama of Lights.
 As of 2019, Crystal Lake (along with Wellington Park that surrounds it) was the most ideal place for bird watching in Simcoe.
 At least 83 bird species had been discovered there between 1971 and 2019; including the Osprey, the Belted Kingfisher, and the Common Nighthawk.

-Most people choose to retire in Simcoe if they cannot afford to retire in Port Dover.
-Able-bodied young people who choose to stay in Simcoe either have some form of part-time employment or a full-time service job such as a doctor, lawyer or vehicle repairman.

-There is an organization called NACL (Norfolk Association for Community Living) that helps mentally disabled people to become prosperous in their own community.
-People with autism or Down syndrome cannot go to store by themselves because Simcoe is a car-friendly community and most of them can't walk the street by themselves.
-They are usually seen with a parent, guardian, supervisor, or social worker.
-Mentally disabled people will always be supervised while exploring Simcoe's "dangerous" streets.